 New

 The impact of smoking and vaping

-I can describe the physical and social impacts of smoking and vaping and explain how best to say no to peer pressure.
+I can describe the physical and social impacts of smoking, vaping and using nicotine products and explain how best to say no to peer pressure.

+New